NDLANO/frontend-packages/packages/ndla-video-search/README.md

 # ndla-video-search

-A simple library for selecting NDLA videos
+A simple library for selecting NDLA videos.

 ## Installation